Current Season Stats

 He was part of the Ireland squad at Euro 2016, helping them to a famous 1-0 win over Italy and qualification for the last 16.

-Albion's record signing made his league debut against Newcastle United at St James' Park and hit his first goal for the club against his former employers at Ewood Park, before sealing promotion to the Premier League.
+Albion's then record signing made his league debut against Newcastle United at St James' Park and hit his first goal for the club against his former employers at Ewood Park, before sealing promotion to the Premier League.

 Duffy missed just one match during the 2017/18 campaign, and continued his impressive partnership alongside Lewis Dunk to help the Seagulls secure their top-flight status for another season.